 For decades, Scouts with special needs have attended Philmont Scout Ranch, enjoying adventures at the BSA base in New Mexico.
 However, not every activity has been accessible to every Scout.

 The BSA is working on changing that via the Zia Experience.

 Under the Family Adventure Camp program, the Zia Experience provides an adaptive high-adventure course, designed to help Scouts with special needs enjoy all of the activities their peers do.
 Last month, Philmont hosted a trial week-long course for five families from across the country.
-Using adaptive equipment, the Scouts got to go hiking, shooting, horseback riding and try out the C.O.P.E. course.
+Using adaptive equipment, the Scouts got to go hiking, horseback riding and try out the C.O.P.E. course.

 After the week was over, the Scouts didn’t want to leave.
 It was a hit.

 The Zia program, named after the indigenous people whose symbol is emblazoned on the New Mexico state flag, started as an idea two years ago.
 Scouts with special needs have attended high-adventure bases with their units.
 Some families elect not to send their Scouts on such adventures, knowing the accommodations their Scouts require.

 So, how do you make these life-changing adventures more inclusive?